'Everyone should know how to program a computer because it teaches you how to think' - Steve Jobs

 Computing knowledge and skills underpin modern life and the 21st Century economy.
 Children need to build a vital confidence, knowledge and understanding of the way technologies work - and how internet-connected systems can be employed - in order to adapt flexibly to rapid change over coming years.

-Our framework is mapped into three broad strands:
+Following this firm foundation, moving into Key Stages One and Two, our Computing framework is mapped into three broad strands:

 Computer Science, Information Technology and Digital Literacy.